zonecheung/Rails-Assessment/README.md

 ## Installation

 1. Clone this repo.
+2. Run `bundle install` to install the gems.
-2. Change the database configuration in `config/database.yml`.
+3. Change the database configuration in `config/database.yml`.
-3. Run `rake db:setup` to create the database, tables, and generate default seeds.
+4. Run `rake db:setup` to create the database, tables, and generate default seeds.
-4. Make sure Redis is installed and running at default port (perhaps 6379?).
+5. Make sure Redis is installed and running at default port (perhaps 6379?).
-5. Remember to set the `KEY_ENCRYPTING_KEY` environment variable beforehand.
+6. Remember to set the `KEY_ENCRYPTING_KEY` environment variable beforehand.

 ```
 export KEY_ENCRYPTING_KEY=<32_characters_string>